clover/remote-pay-cloud/README.md

 Clover's Cloud Connector API is published as an npm package.
 It is intended for use in a browser environment or Node.js application.

-The following examples demonstrate how you can create a connection to a Clover device using plain JavaScript in the browser and the Cloud Pay Display app.
+The following example demonstrates how you can create a connection to a Clover device using plain JavaScript in the browser and the Cloud Pay Display app.

 #### Make a sale